“We know there are three waves with this pandemic,” Anaheim, California-based licensed clinical psychologist Dr. Martin J. Eaton says.

-As soaring reports of domestic violence, child abuse, and suicide sound the alarm in Orange County, medical professionals like Dr. Eaton are studying the traumatic experiences people are facing.
+Amid soaring reports of domestic violence, child abuse, and suicide in Orange County, medical professionals such as Eaton are studying the traumatic experiences people are facing.

-Eaton is the founder of Well Family, a counseling and educational support center with multiple locations in Southern California.
-Through an online interactive screening survey launched in May, Eaton and his team are partnering with high schools across the state to identify mental health issues in minors.
+Eaton, the founder of Well Family, a counseling and educational support center with multiple locations in Southern California, and his team are collaborating with high schools statewide to identify mental health issues in minors, through an online interactive screening survey launched in May.

-Pilot screenings are currently underway at Santiago Middle School in Orange and Samueli High School in Santa Ana.
-The screening takes less than 10 minutes, and allows Eaton’s team to identify children who need further outreach.
+Pilot screenings, which are taking place at Santiago Middle School in Orange and Samueli High School in Santa Ana, are completed in less than 10 minutes, and allow Eaton’s team to identify children who need further outreach.

-The screener is “like talking to a psychiatrist,” Eaton explained.
-It presents questions, and based on how the user responds, it follows up with related questions.
+The screener is “like talking to a psychiatrist,” Eaton explained; based on how a user responds, there are related questions.

-Respondents receive a follow-up call from a psychologist on Eaton’s team and resources are available to help.
+Respondents receive a follow-up call from a psychologist on Eaton’s team and resources are available.

 “We will then proactively reach out to that individual and talk to that individual … really determining if someone is potentially imminently dangerous to themselves or others,” he said.